Arable and improved grasslands

 • Create vegetated buffer strips (minimum 4m) to help protect wildlife habitats such as hedgerows, watercourses, ponds and woodlands.

-Arable / grass leys / species poor permanent grasslands
+Arable, grass leys and species-poor permanent grasslands

-• Improve soil health – see Soils.
+• Improve soil health: see Soils.

 • Enter land with existing or potential wildlife value into agri-environment schemes under appropriate options.